A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Whitney form setting

 We now note the connection between cochains and Whitney forms.
-First, we define the de Rham map $\dr^k$ on smooth enough forms to admit an $L^1$ trace on $k$ simplices by letting $\dr^k \omega\in \C^k$ be defined by
+To this end, we define the de Rham map $\dr^k$ on smooth enough forms to admit an $L^1$ trace on $k$ simplices by letting $\dr^k \omega\in \C^k$ be defined by

 In particular, the de Rham map is well-defined over $V_h^k$.
 Next, we define the Whitney map $\wm^k:\C^k \to V_h^k$ by

 Notable properties of $\dr^k$ and $\wm^k$ are